Nichole Banna

 Nichole Banna popularly known as Virgin Mary is a Nollywood actress and producer who has featured in various film.
 She produced the movie, Icheke Oku which is of Igbo origin.

 Early life and education

-According to an interview with punch newspaper and sunnews, the Nollywood actress of Imo state origin went to Oliver heights international School in Portharcourt for her primary education and Emmy Norberton International school for secondary education.
+According to an interview with punch newspaper and sunnews, the Nollywood actress of Imo state origin went to Oliver heights international School in Port Harcourt for her primary education and Emmy Norberton International school for secondary education.
 She bagged a B.Sc. degree in computer science at River State University of science and Technology.